Keyfactor/gcp-apigee-orchestrator/readme_source.md

 ------|-----------|------------------
 Basic |Name	|Descriptive name for the Store Type.
 Google Cloud Certificate Manager can be used.
 Basic |Short Name	|The short name that identifies the registered functionality of the orchestrator.
-Must be GcpCertMgr Basic |Custom Capability|Checked with Name GcpApigee Basic |Job Types	|Inventory, Add, and Remove are the supported job types.
+Must be GcpCertMgr Basic |Custom Capability|Checked with Name GcpCertManager Basic |Job Types	|Inventory, Add, and Remove are the supported job types.
 Basic |Needs Server	|Must be checked
 Basic |Blueprint Allowed	|Unchecked